EV Charging Industry Protocols and Standards

 • Smart charging

-• Providing session information including location information
+• Providing session information including location data

 • Providing charge detail records (CDRs) for billing purposes